 I think this is a very informative web site on piano tuners but you could have put a picture or two on this FAQ page for interest while reading these questions and answers.

 I agree with your recommendation that pictures or illustrations might be helpful on this page.
-Designing a web site like this takes time, effort, creativity and concentration.
-Some of the questions are in fact real questions often asked by clients.
-Others, in an effort to have more content on this page are made up but I believe add to the overall interest and entertainment value of the site.
+Designing a web site like this takes time and effort.
+I believe my content adds to the value of the site.

 Your list of references and people you have tuned pianos for in the past is quite impressive.
 Did you actually meet most of these performers?